What Is Retrofit? A Homeowner’s Guide to Improving Energy Performance in Existing Homes

 Thermal bridging control

-2. AECB Retrofit Standard
+2. AECB Retrofit Standard for Staged Home Improvements

-3. PHPP Modelling
+3. PHPP Energy Modelling for Retrofit Design

-Common Retrofit Challenges
+Common Retrofit Challenges and How to Avoid Them

 Common pitfalls include:

-Overheating, from over-insulating without shading or ventilation
+Overheating, caused by over-insulating without adequate shading or ventilation

-Is Passivhaus Retrofit Worth It?
+Is Passivhaus Retrofit Worth the Cost?

-Ultra-low energy bills
+Very low energy bills

-Certification value and recognition
+Formal certification and recognition

 At Studio CMA, we are an architecture firm dedicated to sustainable design, technical rigour, and thoughtful transformation of period homes.
 We specialise in sensitive retrofitting, extensions, and low-energy conversions across London and the South East.